Anusha-janardhan/rg-doc/source/Features.rst

  b.
 If you select the "Bring all catalog items" option it will sync all the products which have the required launch permission in the portfolio of the AWS account.
  c.
 If you select the "Bring specific catalog items" option it will sync only the products which have the tag in the portfolio of the AWS account.
  d.
 If you select the “Use Project Storage” option it will create project storage at the time of project creation, if you unselect the “Use Project Storage” option it will not create project storage.
+ e.
+Tags added in the "Add Tags" section will automatically apply to all provisioned products.
+Both Key and Value fields must be filled to enable the “+ Add New” button, and tags can be removed using the trash bin icon.

 Project Storage
 ---------------